Tafara-N/alx-react/0x04-React_inline_styling/README.md

 The screen should look like the image below:

-Modify the component Notifications in task_3/dashboard/src/Notifications/Notifications.js:
+**Modify the component `Notifications` in `task_3/dashboard/src/Notifications/Notifications.js`:**

-When the panel is open, it should take over the entire screen There should be no padding because of the ul element The font size of the text should be 20px
+- When the panel is open, it should take over the entire screen
+- There should be no padding because of the `ul` element
+- The font size of the text should be 20px

-Modify the component NotificationItem in task_3/dashboard/src/Notifications/NotificationItem.js:
+**Modify the component `NotificationItem` in `task_3/dashboard/src/Notifications/NotificationItem.js`:**

 The item should take the entire screen width
 A black border should be displayed at the bottom